Office (305) 278-4464

 Morning sightseeing tour of Buenos Aires, which will take you to the Plaza de Mayo for view of Cathedral and Casa Rosada (Presidential Palace).Then along 9 de Julio Avenue, widest street in the world, with its much photographed Obelisco and Teatro Colon, La Recoleta and finally, to the colorful Boca District.
 Overnight LOI SUITES RECOLETA (B)

-Morning free until transfer to the airport for your flight home.
-(B)
+Morning free until transfer to the airport.
+END (B)

 Including: